 16 February 16.00 - 17.00

-Do you want to know what it’s like to study the Astronomy and Astrophysics track in the Physics and Astronomy programme at the University of Amsterdam?
-Student Pierre and and Prof. Sera Markoff will tell you what makes the programme unique.
+Do you want to know what it’s like to study the Gravitation, Astro-, and Particle Physics track in the Physics and Astronomy programme at the University of Amsterdam?
+Student Siim and associate professor Els de Wolf will tell you what makes the programme unique.

 The University of Amsterdam and Vrije Universiteit Amsterdam have joined forces in the Physics and Astronomy Master’s programme.
 As a student you will benefit from expertise, networks and research projects at both universities and affiliated research institutes.
 Upon completion of the programme you will receive a degree certificate from both universities.